openfisca/openfisca-doc/periodsinstants.md

 [Implementation options and helper functions](coding-the-legislation/35_periods.md) exist to transform periods or turn them into an instant.

-## Legislation Evolution
+## Legislation evolution

-Both the formulas that calculates a variable, and the values of a parameters can change over time.
+Both the formulas that calculate a variable and the values of a parameter can change over time.
 OpenFisca has mechanisms in place to define changes in the legislation that uses Instants.

 ### Define a start date and an end date for a formula

-The formula that calculate can change.
-To learn more, checkout the our [legislation evolutions page](coding-the-legislation/40_legislation_evolutions.md#formula-evolution)
+The formula that calculates a variable might only be valid from a start date and before an end date.

 ```py
 class salary(Variable):